![]() |

 Both Hanukkah and

-middle of the campo to the
+middle of the campo and the

-decorations in many of the shops.
+decorations in many of the shops and houses.

 ![]() |